 Director of Regulatory Compliance

 Leslie Wyatt is the Director of Regulatory Compliance at SoftPro.
-She began her career in the real estate industry over 20 years ago and joined SoftPro in 2002.
-Leslie has held various positions in training, consulting, research and development, compliance and business integrations with her primary focus being on regulatory issues at the Federal, state and county levels.
+She began her career in the real estate industry over 20 years ago, and joined SoftPro in 2002.
+She currently oversees the Compliance Department with her primary focus being on regulatory issues at the Federal, state and county levels.

-Wyatt is a member of the ALTA TRID Implementation Task Force, the Title Action Network Steering Committee, the ALTA Government Affairs Committee, ALTA Membership Committee, and the TLTA Federal Issues Committee.
+Leslie is a member of the ALTA Implementation Task Force, the Title Action Network Steering Committee, the ALTA Government Affairs Committee, the ALTA Membership Committee, the ALTA Education Committee and the TLTA Federal Issues Committee.
 She has represented ALTA at a congressional briefing regarding the CFPB and the TRID changes.
 Leslie travels though out country speaking on our industry’s hot topics with a focus on regulatory and compliance.
-Leslie continuous to work with the CFPB on various projects regarding the TILA-RESPA final rule.
+Leslie continuous to work with the CFPB on various projects regarding TRID, UCD, MISMO and other industry hot topics.